mikegrb/beddit-api/3_3-SessionResources.md

 The time-value pairs represent resting heart rate readings.
 A new reading is computed every 30 seconds if it can be analyzed from the signal reliably.

+#### Heartbeat

+value data type = **float32**

+The time-value pairs represent the start timestamp and length (in seconds) of beat-to-beat intervals.
+There are heartbeats in the track only if they can be analyzed reliably from the signal.

 #### Sensor status